On the structure of Borel ideals in-between the ideals $\mathcal{ED}$ and $\mathrm{Fin}\otimes\mathrm{Fin}$ in the Kat\v{e}tov order: Introduction

 \section{Introduction}

 All the notions and notations used in the introduction are defined in Section~\ref{sec:preliminaries}.

-Ideals (and the dual notion -- filters) are extensively used in various parts of set theory, topology, real analysis and so on (see e.g.~\cite{MR3545234, MR3712964, MR3436368, MR3247032, MR3490916, MR3436375, MR2520152, MR1711328, MR3692233, hrusak-survey, MR3351990, MR2491780, MR1708151, MR3453774, MR1758325} to mention only a few recent publications).
-Ideals can play an important role in characterizing other objects.
-For instance, Laczkovich and Rec\l{}aw \cite{MR2491780}, and independently Debs and Saint Raymond \cite{MR2520152}, used the ideal
+Ideals (and the dual notion -- filters) have traditionally been of much interest in set theory and on the other hand had interesting applications and usages in various parts of set theory, topology, real analysis and so on (see e.g.~\cite{MR3545234,MR3712964,MR3436368,MR3247032,MR3490916,MR3436375,MR2520152,MR1711328,MR2777744,MR3692233,MR3351990,MR2491780,MR1708151,MR3453774,MR1758325} to mention only a few recent publications).